sanderele1/dat500-sansar-v2/README.md

 *Remember, you may not be calling any logging, but a library you have imported may!*

 When you are using spark, it is also important to note that the smallest unit spark will process in parallel is a partition.
-If you have 1000 cores, and 1 partition, only 1 core will be used.
+If you have 1000 cores, and 1 partition, only 1 core will be used (assuming 1 core/partition).
 If you have fewer partitions that you have cores, or using operations that reduce the number of partitions, consider re-partitioning with [`.repartition(num_paritions)`](https://spark.apache.org/docs/latest/api/python/reference/api/pyspark.RDD.repartition.html)
 If you have your cluster running on all your datanodes, but only see a few cores being utilized and you correctly configured `spark.executor.instances` in your config, then too few partitions may be the issue.

 You can easily configure the number of executors, and their memory limit individually in your python scripts or notebooks, for example like this: